rtm/upward/doc/design.md

 Upwardable values are identifiable by virtue of being kept in a global WeakMap.
 For debugging purposes, they are adorned with a unique ID.

-A stand-alone upwardable value can be created with the `makeUpwardable` API exported from `'src/Upw/Upw'`, but this will rarely be necessary for the end-developer.
+A stand-alone upwardable value can be created with the `makeUpwardableValue API exported from `'src/Upv'`, but this will rarely be necessary for the end-developer.

 Upwardable functions
 --------------------